mas-sdb/ai-coding-fixability/model.md

 ### **・The ability to accurately provide AI with the information needed for fixes**

 In an era where AI continuously generates code,
-what matters is not "producing correct code in one shot,"
+what matters is not "producing correct code in one shot",
 but whether we can stably maintain the correction loop of:

 - **Correction**